prof-rossetti/gwu-badm-2301-201509/assignments/group-project/final-deliverable.md

 ### Information System Solution

 Describe system objectives, functions, information requirements, and scope.
- Justify implementation of the system in terms of a cost-benefit analysis.
+ Justify implementation of the system in terms of a [net present value](https://en.wikipedia.org/wiki/Net_present_value) cost-benefit analysis.
  Demonstrate in a "to-be" process diagram how the system simplifies the original "as-is" process.
  Describe any ways the system introduces efficiencies into the process.
 Describe the manner and methodology (e.g. Traditional/Waterfall vs Agile) by which the system will be developed, implemented, and adopted.